TIFR Centre for Applicable Mathematics: Computational Science

+Consulting

 The centre offers consulting at the individual and institutional levels in applying theory to engineering-related problems and in exposition of underlying mathematics.

 Education and programs

 The centre has had an active role in training students in areas of applicable mathematics through the IISc-TIFR Joint Programme.
 Following the deemed university status of TIFR, the TIFR Centre has offered its own programs since 2004, which are: